-1-[3-(Trifluoro-methyl)-phenyl]piperazine (TFMPP) is an industrial chemical.
-It is often abused in combination with benzylpiperazine (BZP), a schedule I controlled substance.
-The Drug Enforcement Administration (DEA) temporarily controlled TFMPP in 2002 as a schedule I hallucinogen under the Controlled Substances Act (CSA) because of its abuse potential and lack of accepted medical use or safety.
-However, based on the scientific and medical evaluation conducted by the Food and Drug Administration (FDA) and the National Institute on Drug Abuse (NIDA), the Department of Health and Human Services (DHHS) did not recommend control of TFMPP.
-Accordingly, TFMPP was no longer controlled under the CSA after March 18, 2004.
-While law enforcement encounters of TFMPP have declined from its peak in 2009.
-TFMPP continues to be abused within the United States.
+1-[3-(Trifluoro-methyl)-phenyl]piperazine (TFMPP) is It is often abused in an industrial chemical. combination with benzylpiperazine (BZP), a schedule I controlled substance.
+The Drug Enforcement Administration (DEA) temporarily controlled TFMPP in 2002 as a schedule I hallucinogen under the Controlled Substances Act (CSA) due to its abuse potential and lack of accepted medical use or safety.
+However, based on the scientific and medical evaluation conducted by the Food and Drug Administration and National Institute on Drug Abuse, the Department of Health and Human Services did not recommend control of TFMPP.
+Accordingly, TFMPP was no longer controlled under the CSA after March 18.
+2004.
+While law enforcement encounters of TFMPP have declined from its peak in 2009, TFMPP continues to be abused within the United States.